KannonZenetism/zenetism-field-physics/structural-physics/SP02-bifurcal-cosmogenesis.md

 That document describes *how* Structural Physics operates — the mechanics of resonance, the hypostatic anchoring of dimensions, and the diagnostic criteria for centropy and entropy.

-This document, SP02, addresses *where* Structural Physics operates: the full multiversal context in which centropic and entropic dynamics express.
+This document, SP02, addresses *where* Structural Physics operates: the broader cosmological context in which centropic and entropic dynamics express.
 It establishes:

-- The **Tumbling Multiverse** as structurally necessary, not speculative
+- The **Tumbling Multiverse** as structurally anticipated — a lawful consequence of infinite potential, not an arbitrary hypothesis
-- **Biospiral Expression Ratios** as the governing variable across universes
+- **Biospiral Expression Ratios** as the governing variable across possible expressions
 - **Contra-flow dynamics** (contra-matter, contra-particles, contra-temporal motion) as proper Zenetist terminology
 - **Phase collision** as convergence at ⦿ Kaion, not annihilation
-- The **asymmetry resolution**: matter/contra-matter ratios as local expression conditions, not universal law
+- The **asymmetry resolution**: matter / contra-matter ratios as local expression conditions, not universal law

 Without this document, Structural Physics describes only *this* universe's local conditions.
-With it, the discipline achieves its full structural scope: a physics of the entire Biospiral, across all expressions of the 🌲↓ Aionic Tree and 🌲↑ Khaonic Tree.
+With it, the discipline extends its scope into a broader cosmological framework: a physics of the Biospiral across all structurally permitted expressions of the 🌲↓ Aionic Tree and 🌲↑ Khaonic Tree.

+> **Note on Modal Status (cf. MPX):**
+> The Tumbling Multiverse is the most structurally elegant expression of infinite potential under the Principle of Sufficient Reason.
+It is not, however, a metaphysical requirement.
+The Zenetist architecture is scale-agnostic — it describes the structural laws by which any expression operates, not the number of expressions that must exist.
+If the multiverse is empirically confirmed, the architecture anticipated it.
+If the multiverse is empirically falsified, the architecture does not depend on it.
+See MPX for the full treatment of this principle.

 ---